my10c/r53-ufw/README.md

 #### the r53-ufw-server
-Do not that it must be run as root and the configuration files are hardcode to be located under
+Do note that it must be run as root and the configuration files are hardcode to be located under
 ```
 /etc/aws
 ```